grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 necessary for round_robin to return a picker that delegates to one of the pick_first children's pickers, possibly modifying the error message from the child picker before returning it to the channel.

-TODO: are there issues with losing backoff state within the individual subchannels when PF picks a subchannel and unrefs the others?

 #### Address List Handling in pick_first